 For face and fashion synthesis, inherently, there exists a one-to-many mapping from semantic segmentations to real images.
 Many distinct faces and clothes could share very similar semantics but retain diverse textures and attributes.
 This is a major reason why those image-to-image translation-based semantic-guided image synthesis methods are not suitable for face and fashion synthesis tasks.
 To solve the problem, we propose to decouple the face and fashion synthesis tasks into three dimensions, which are spatial dimension, attribute dimension, and latent dimension, and make the first two dimensions explicitly controllable.
 The spatial configurations of generated images are regulated by input semantic segmentations, the attributes are specified by input attribute labels and the other uncontrolled components are automatically synthesized from input latent vectors.

-Generally speaking, we propose a novel Spatially Constrained Generative Adversarial Network (SCGAN), which decouples the spatial constraints from the latent vector and makes these constraints available as additional control signal inputs.
-SCGAN consists of three networks, a generator network, a discriminator network with an auxiliary classifier and a segmentor network, which are trained together adversarially.
-The generator is specially designed to take a semantic segmentation, a latent vector and an attribute label as inputs step by step to synthesize a fake image following their joint distribution.
-The discriminator network tries to distinguish between real images and generated images as well as classifying them into attributes.
+We propose a Spatially Constrained Generative Adversarial Network (SCGAN) to learn the mapping of the three-dimension image synthesis.
+SCGAN consists of three networks, a generator network, a discriminator network with an auxiliary classifier, and a segmentor network, which are trained together adversarially.
+The generator is specially designed to take a semantic segmentation, a latent vector, and an attribute label as inputs step by step to synthesize a fake image.
+The discriminator network tries to distinguish between real images and generated images as well as classifying them into multi-label attributes.
 The discrimination and classification results guide the generator to synthesize realistic images with correct target attributes.
-The segmentor network attempts to conduct semantic segmentations on both real images and fake images to deliver estimated segmentations, which guides the generator in synthesizing spatially constrained images.
-With those networks, the proposed SCGAN generates realistic and diverse face and fashion images guided by semantic segmentations and attribute labels, which enables many interesting applications such as interpolating faces from their left faces to their right faces, and generating intermediate faces from not smiling to smiling facial expression.
+The segmentor network attempts to estimate semantic segmentations on both real images and fake images to deliver estimated segmentations, which guides the generator in synthesizing spatially constrained images.
+With those networks, the proposed SCGAN generates realistic and diverse face and fashion images guided by input semantic segmentations and attribute labels, which enables many interesting applications such as interpolating between left faces and their faces, and generating intermediate faces from not smiling to smiling facial expression.
 Experimentally, we demonstrate the effectiveness and benefits of the spatial constraints by providing both qualitative and quantitative results on a face dataset CelebA \cite{liu2015faceattributes} and a fashion dataset DeepFashion~\cite{liu2016deepfashion}.
 Here we highlight our major contributions as follows.